 “When you’re launching a new online store, the style and position of your buy button doesn’t matter much when you’re not getting much traffic.
 I think if I could do it all again, I would probably get up and running much more quickly.
 Nevertheless, I learned a lot in that first year and enjoyed the experience.”

 Cape Coffee Beans is the go-to online store for coffee addicts.
 Phaedon learnt the importance of marketing and brand awareness early on and not putting in the time to market your store can make or break your business.
-Luckily no one in South Africa is suffering from caffeine withdrawal because Cape Coffee Beans ranks third on Google, which is no small feat.
-In part 3 of this series we’ll talk all things marketing.
+In Part 3 of this series we’ll talk all things marketing.

 Mario Toscano, founder – Unbreakable Man